icopy-site/awesome/docs/awesome/awesome-algorithms.md

 *Free and High Quality Courses Online*

-* [Algorithms: Divide and Conquer, Sorting and Searching, and Randomized Algorithms](https://www.coursera.org/learn/algorithms-divide-conquer) - The primary topics are: asymptotic (https://github.com/tayllan/awesome-algorithms/blob/master/"Big-oh") notation, sorting and searching, divide and conquer, and randomized algorithms.
+* [Algorithms: Divide and Conquer, Sorting and Searching, and Randomized Algorithms](https://www.coursera.org/learn/algorithms-divide-conquer) - The primary topics are: asymptotic ("Big-oh") notation, sorting and searching, divide and conquer, and randomized algorithms.
 * [Algorithms: Graph Search, Shortest Paths, and Data Structures](https://www.coursera.org/learn/algorithms-graphs-data-structures) - The primary topics are: data structures, graph primitives, and their applications.
 * [Algorithms: Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming](https://www.coursera.org/learn/algorithms-greedy) - The primary topics are: greedy algorithms and dynamic programming.
 * [Algorithms: Shortest Paths Revisited, NP-Complete Problems and What To Do About Them](https://www.coursera.org/learn/algorithms-npcomplete) - The primary topics are: shortest paths, NP-completeness and what it means for the algorithm designer, and strategies for coping with computationally intractable problems.